In this explainer, we will learn how to describe the structure and function of the different parts of the central nervous system.

 - To control hunger and sleep cycles and to regulate body temperature

 - To control fine motor and involuntary movement

-The structures of the midbrain help determine our emotional state, modify our perceptions and responses depending on that state, and allow us to initiate reflex arcs.
+The structures of the forebrain help determine our emotional state, modify our perceptions and responses depending on that state, and allow us to initiate reflex arcs.

-One of the structures of the midbrain is the hypothalamus, which regulates the rhythm of our sleep cycle and is considered the body’s thermostat.
+The diencephalon is a part of the forebrain.
+It contains the thalamus and the hypothalamus.
+The thalamus is an important relay center for sensory and motor signals that are descending to the spinal cord or coming into the brain.
+The hypothalamus regulates autonomic functions.
+It regulates the rhythm of our sleep cycles and is considered the body’s thermostat.
 The hypothalamus also controls the endocrine system by sending signals to the pituitary gland, a pea-sized gland that releases different hormones.
 So, not only is the hypothalamus in charge of waking you up in the morning, but also it is responsible for keeping you hydrated and cool, as well as getting your adrenaline flowing during a test or performance.